rtic-rs/rtic/book/en/src/by-example/tasks.md

 Software tasks can also be assigned priorities and, under the hood, are dispatched from interrupt handlers.
-RTIC requires that free interrupts are declared in an `extern` block when using software tasks; some of these free interrupts will be used to dispatch the software tasks.
+RTIC requires that free interrupts are declared in the `dispatchers` app argument when using software tasks; some of these free interrupts will be used to dispatch the software tasks.
 An advantage of software tasks over hardware tasks is that many tasks can be mapped to a single interrupt handler.

 Software tasks are also declared using the `task` attribute but the `binds` argument must be omitted.
-To be able to spawn a software task from a context the name of the task must appear in the `spawn` argument of the context attribute (`init`, `idle`, `task`, etc.).

 The example below showcases three software tasks that run at 2 different priorities.
 The three software tasks are mapped to 2 interrupts handlers.